okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 For example, you may want to customize the rate limit threshold when an API normally has high traffic.
 In such a case, the threshold if set too low at 60% would generate too many warning notifications.
 If you customize the threshold to a higher percentage, such as 90%, the warning notifications wouldn't start until the API's rate limit is at 90%.

-#### Burst rate notification
+#### Violations and Burst rate notifications

-Bursts, or unexpected API calls that hit and exceed the rate limit, generate a system log event, an entry in the Rate Limit Monitoring widget, and issue email notifications.
+Violations and bursts, or unexpected API calls that hit and exceed the rate limit, generate a system log event, an entry in the Rate Limit Monitoring widget, and issue email notifications.
 Your org receives a notification when the default rate limit is hit.
-See [Burst rate limits](/docs/reference/rate-limits/#burst-rate-limits).
+See [API rate limits and violations](#api-rate-limits-and-violations) or [Burst rate limits](/docs/reference/rate-limits/#burst-rate-limits).

+> **Note:** Email notifications are sent only on initially reaching the defined warning, burst, or violation limit and not for every endpoint call that exceeds these limits.

 ## API rate limits and violations